mathewlowry/myhub-gpt/analysis/experiments 2 3 4 _ analysis.md

 For this, a different mindmap is required, showing both the articles and the themes.
 ### New prompt
-Hence the new Prompt [[prompt 2b themes]].
+Hence the new Prompt [[prompt 2b - themes visualised]].
 However:

-* I fed precisely the same prompt and collection to ChatGPT and got two completely different responses - see the themes identified by ChatGPT in [[c-3-allnotes-response-p-2b-1]] and  [[c-3-allnotes-response-p-2b-2]]
+* I fed precisely the same prompt and collection to ChatGPT and got two completely different responses - see the themes identified by ChatGPT in [[c-3_allnotes-response-p-2b-1]] and  [[c-3_allnotes-response-p-2b-2]]
 * Moreover, Mermaid doesnt seem able to create a concept map which is *not* a centralised mindmap.

 ### New visualisation engine (up to here)